EdbMails EDB Recovery and Migration software

 • Step 4: Connect to target Exchange 2019 migration

-• Enter the target Exchange server credentials and load the mailboxes.
+• Enter the target Exchange server details and click the ‘Login’ button.

 • Step 5: Map source and target server mailboxes